 If you took out a loan to purchase your vehicle and it’s damaged beyond repair in an accident, your car insurance may not cover the amount of the loan that’s still owed to you.
 This can be very frustrating since you have to pay off whatever your insurer failed to cover, which may make it difficult to obtain financing for a care replacement.

-This is where guaranteed asset protection (GAP) can come in handy!
+This is where guaranteed asset protection (GAP) can come in handy.

-Guaranteed Asset Protection insurance or GAP is a separate policy that covers the gap or difference between your car's current market value and the total amount you paid.
+Guaranteed Asset Protection or GAP insurance is a separate policy that covers the gap or difference between your car's current market value and the total amount you paid.
 It’s intended to protect you from financial loss if your vehicle is declared a total loss or if the cost of restoring your vehicle exceeds its value.

 Typically, your auto insurance will only pay out the current value of your vehicle, which may be less than the price you purchased for it.
 When you apply for GAP insurance, you may be able to obtain additional financing to assist with car replacement costs.